SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/The_Management_of_Surplus_Capacity/index.md

 This chapter is a lightly edited version of '<b>The Management of Surplus Capacity: Or how does theory stand up to protectionism 1970s style?'
 (1979)</b>.

-Keywords: Production, Structural Power, Power, Theory, Trade, Regime Theory
+Keywords: Production, Structural Power, Power, Theory, Trade

 [Text Access (External Link)](https://openlibrary.org/books/OL4413078M/Economic_issues_of_the_eighties)